 1. Spend time intentionally reflecting upon your own sexual, romantic, and gender identity

-The first step to providing culturally-competent care to the LGBTQ+ community is something of a nuanced one – it’s to do a bit of “soul searching” about your own gender and/or sexual identity.
+The first step to providing culturally-competent care to the LGBTQ+ community is something of a nuanced one.
+It’s critical to start by doing a bit of “soul searching” about your own gender and/or sexual identity.

 Think of it this way.
-Due to social norms and constraints, folx from queer and trans communities are typically compelled to examine their gender and sexual/romantic identities far more often than people who identify as straight or cisgender.
+Due to social norms and constraints, individuals from queer and trans communities are typically compelled to examine their gender and sexual/romantic identities far more often than people who identify as straight and cisgender.

-And this discrepancy in self-reflection can be a primary barrier to our understanding, and clinical competence, with our LGBTQ+ clients.
+And this discrepancy in self-reflection can be a primary barrier to understanding, and clinical competence with LGBTQ+ clients.
 After all, much as race, economic status, ability, and other aspects of the clinician’s identity are present and influential in the therapeutic relationship, so, too, are the provider’s gender and sexual/romantic identities.

-So as clinicians – particularly those of us who identify as straight and/or cisgender – we can minimize the inclination to “other” our queer and trans clients, and develop a foundation for empathy and inclusivity, simply by spending intentional time observing our identities as worthy of questioning.
+So as clinicians – particularly those who identify as straight and/or cisgender – we can minimize the inclination to “other” queer and trans clients, and develop a foundation for empathy and inclusivity, simply by spending intentional time observing our identities as worthy of questioning.

 2. Spend time reviewing fundamental gender and sexuality concepts

-Cultural competency is rooted in knowledge; so when working with clients from the LGBTQ+ population, make sure you’re not only up to date on fundamental concepts related to gender and sexuality, but you’re also fluent in them.
+Cultural competency is rooted in knowledge.
+When working with clients from the LGBTQ+ population, make sure you’re not only up to date on fundamental concepts related to gender and sexuality, but you’re also fluent in them.
 The following are key points to get you started: